-“For example, if the budget is tight or the outcome is unknown, rather than develop a full e-commerce website straight away, platforms like Shopify could be ideal to get you up and running.
+“For example, if the budget is tight or the outcome is unknown, rather than create an online shop straight away, platforms like Shopify could be ideal to get you up and running.
 Run that for 6 months with minimal investment and see how your customers respond.
 If and when it’s time to upgrade then you have 6 months of experience and guidance on what the full site needs to be, by which time you’ll have the revenue to justify an investment.

 “I can’t stress enough how important finding the focus of what you’re trying to achieve is from the very outset.
 All too often, when asking someone the purpose for an app, I get the response ‘we just think we need one’.
 There are so many ways to look at the same problem and find a solution that fits scale, timeline, and budget.
 Using eCommerce as an example again, you may not even need your own site for this initially.
 Amazon, eBay, Etsy, or a niche offering could be great platforms to establish a customer base and generate the interest to warrant further investment.
 Overall I think investing in digital platforms, website and applications is key to all businesses in some form post-Covid, but I firmly believe in approaching this in the right way for the longer-term benefit to the business and customers.

 “Start small if you need to, look for various ways to solve the same core issue and learn from how people respond to what you implement.”

 These interviews were conducted over an email Q&A – a big thank you to everyone who participated.
 If your business needs help dealing with the current situation, check out our coronavirus support hub.